 Are you interested in what we have read so far?

-Buy it on Amazon here. (affiliate link) It is also sold locally at the Cedar Key Historical Society Museum.
+Buy it on Amazon here.
+(Affiliate link.)
+Also sold at the Cedar Key Historical Society Museum.

 Description: A wonderful collection of stories imagined and historical sketches that captures the unique heart, character, and quirky charm of the island community.
 It dives into the lives of the residents and local legends that has defined this coastal town over the generations.

-Buy it on Amazon here. (affiliate link) It is also sold locally at Mainstreet Mercantile and the Cedar Key Historical Society Museum.
+Buy it on Amazon here.
+(Affiliate link.)
+Also sold at Main Street Mercantile and Cedar Key Historical Society Museum.

 Description: For the history enthusiasts, this book serves as an essential deep-dive into the island's bustling past.
 It explores Cedar Key's golden era in the 1800s, detailing its transformation into a major shipping port, the impact of the historic railroad, and the rise and fall of the 19th-century industrial pencil mill industry.